 How smart object application programming can boost competitiveness

-By Gurvie Waraich Schneider Electric Canada
+November 24, 2015 by Gurvie Waraich Schneider Electric Canada

 Oct.
 23, 2015 – Industrial automation applications are growing in sophistication and complexity.
 For Canadian manufacturers, this means they need to spend more time and money on application development.
 For end users, applications are often difficult to port to multiple platforms and machine operators suffer because the new applications are not easy to learn.